Is India working on 6th generation fighter jet?

 There is definitely an urgency to replace the large ageing fleet of MiG-21, MiG-23 and MiG-27 by a high-tech single engine aircraft in the next 10-15 years .
 The AMCA is a 5th generation-plus fighter, which would have a multitude of technologies borne out of the indigenous production of Tejas Mk-II and other contracts under `Make in India’.

-READ: What is the best company to work for as an electrical engineer?
+READ: What major is best for animation?

 What is India’s AMCA?